TYLERSFOSTER/Discrete-Signal-Tonality/README.md

  If we impose [octave equivalence](https://en.wikipedia.org/wiki/Octave#Equivalence), then we ignore all factors of 2 when we rescale playback speed.
 Up to octave equivalence, movement up a perfect fifth amounts to rescaling the playback speed by any factor of 3, and movement up a major third amounts to rescaling the playback speed by a factor of 5, i.e., $f(t)\mapsto f(3t)$ and $f(t)\mapsto f(5t)$, respectively.

+ In this way, tonnetz-centric musical analysis can be derived from a theory of rescaling the playback speed of continous, periodic audio signals by integer factors:

 <p align="center">
   <picture>
     <source srcset="docs/images/scaling_signals_continuous_dark.jpg" media="(prefers-color-scheme: dark)">